All Episodes

 Well, why do you think that is?

-If we go, if we go into Darfur, we're probably gonna have military down there protecting everybody else.
+To tell you the truth, I really don't know because if we go into Darfur, we're probably going to have military down there protecting everybody else.

-Well, there's a simple explanation for this.
+But there's a simple explanation for this.

 Okay.

-If you haven't heard me say this, you're gonna smirk at it when I tell you the reason is we have no U.S. national interests in Darfur.
+If you haven't heard me say this, you're going to smirk at it when I tell you what the reason is.

-So it's a perfect use for the U.S. military as far as liberal Democrats are concerned, meals on wheels.
+So it's a perfect use for the U.S. military, as far as liberal Democrats are concerned, meals on wheels.

 You know, have them go out there and do social justice work.

-We don't in uh in Darfur.
+We don't in Darfur.

-Even though you couldn't figure Out why your instincts told you something about this isn't right.
+Even though you couldn't figure out why your instincts told you something about this isn't right.

 So I applaud you for that.